-- October 18, 2021: Held public hearing for all entities funded by or requesting EIA revenues.
-EIA Subcommittee requested EOC staff to compile priorities for EIA budget and present at November 15 meeting.. - November 15, 2021: Held public hearing for all entities funded by or requesting new EIA revenues and convened to discuss EIA budget priorities.
+- October 25, 2021: Held public hearing for all entities funded by or requesting EIA revenues.
+EIA Subcommittee requested EOC staff to compile priorities for EIA budget and present at November 15 meeting. - November 15, 2021: Held public hearing for all entities funded by or requesting new EIA revenues and convened to discuss EIA budget priorities. - December 6, 2021: Held deliberations and made recommendations on funding 2022-23 EIA programs.